AleksTonyGit/LaraAlbum/readme.md

-# Inage gallery is project created on Laravel Framework 5.4
+# Image gallery is project created on Laravel Framework 5.4

 ## Installation